OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart-yo.md

 The Office Add-ins Development Kit will create the project.
 It will then open the project in a *second* Visual Studio Code window.
 Close the original Visual Studio Code window.

 > [!NOTE]
-> You'll be prompted to install the Office Add-ins Development Kit extension if don't already have it.
-If you need to install the Office Add-ins Development Kit manually, follow [these steps](../develop/development-kit-overview.md?tabs=vscode).
-> If you have problems to open the project page in VSCode, try to install the extension manually by following [these steps](../develop/development-kit-overview.md?tabs=vscode), and find the sample in the sample gallery.
+> If you use VSCode Insiders, or you have problems opening the project page in VSCode, install the extension manually by following [these steps](../develop/development-kit-overview.md?tabs=vscode), and find the sample in the sample gallery.

 [!include[Devkit_project_components_taskpane](../includes/devkit-project-components-taskpane.md)]